kc0ed/Blender-MCP-For-Antigravity/README.md

 - You can ask Antigravity to "Run the tests in the tests folder" to self-diagnose issues.
 - `server.py` is the main entry point, but `tests/test_binary.py` can verify low-level protocol health.

-## 📂 Documentation

-Advanced documentation (SOPs, Troubleshooting Guides) is available in the local `docs/` folder (not uploaded to GitHub to keep the repo clean).